Los Errantes: Residency in Brussels

 In January 1929, Ascaso and Durruti collaborated with Francesc Macià on a plot by José Sánchez-Guerra to overthrow the dictatorship.
 Although the plot itself was unsuccessful, it mobilised Spanish anarchists.
 On 6 February 1929, Spanish anarchist groups in Paris called for all Spanish anarchists to prepare to return to Spain in the event of a rebellion against the dictatorship.
 Erguido Blanco was tasked with acquiring weapons and discussed military questions with Nestor Makhno.
 On 26 December 1929, L'Indépendance Belge reported that police had been surveilling the Italian Camillo Berneri, who had allegedly plotted to assassinate Belgian Princess Marie-José and the Italian Crown Prince Umberto; Ascaso and Durruti were implicated in the alleged plot.
 Later it was discovered that the plot had been fabricated by agents of Fascist Italy.
 Berneri was deported for carrying a false passport, but Ascaso and Durruti were allowed to remain.

-By the end of 1929, the dictatorship of Primo de Rivera had begun to collapse under internal pressure, as organisations and politicians that had supported it began to abandon it.
+By the end of 1929, the dictatorship of Primo de Rivera had begun to collapse under internal pressure.
 On 28 January 1930, Primo de Rivera was dismissed by Alfonso XIII and replaced with Dámaso Berenguer.
-Although the structure of the dictatorship was temporarily preserved, as prime minister, Berenguer attempted to restore constitutional order in Spain.
-As the Spanish anarcho-syndicalist movement was revived, many anarchist exiles began to return to the country.
+Although the dictatorship was temporarily preserved, Berenguer attempted to restore constitutional order in Spain.
+The Spanish anarcho-syndicalist movement was revived and many anarchist exiles began to return to the country.
 Durruti and Ascaso were themselves tempted to return, but as many of the repressive structures of the dictatorship remained in place, Liberto Callejas cautioned them to wait for the right moment.
 When the Second Spanish Republic was proclaimed on 14 April 1931, Durruti, Ascaso and Callejas were among the first anarchist exiles to arrive back in Barcelona.